inveniosoftware/rfcs/rfcs/rdm-0051-data-citation-best-practices.md

 ### Implementation status

+Most of the recommendations are implemented by invenioRDM, two of them by using DataCite DOIs.
+What is missing is mainly documentation for end users, and proper handling of givenName and familyName, which creates issues with citation and bibtex formatting.
+HTTP link headers is an optional feature that could be added.

 | No  | Label                           | Status                                                                                                          |
 | --- | ------------------------------- | --------------------------------------------------------------------------------------------------------------- |
 | 1   | Persistent identifier           | Implemented by using DataCite DOIs.                                                                             |